 composition and song-writing.
 This is great because it means there is no shortage of ideas!
 It also means that we have a mature approach to composition -- we put the song-concept first and

 let that guide the instrumentation and arrangement.
 A couple of other important points to note are our devotion to analog sounds and our interest in old European music/literature as a source of

-As far as vocals are concerned, we like to mix both male and female
+As far as vocals are of concerned, we like to mix Both male

-As a guitarist working with an “Electro" band I've dropped all the usual Rock/Blues/Jazz clichés.
-It's forced me to be more creative and subtle -- for example, utilizing different tunings to create unusual arpeggios and / or harmonics.
+As a guitarist working with on "Electro" band I've dropped all the usual rock / blues / jazz clichés.
+It's forced me to be more creative and subtle: for example, Utilizing different tunings to create unusual arpeggios and / or harmonics.

 Finally, I'd just like to thank everyone who's supported us and left comments.
-This is very important to us because -- unlike bands that do live gigs -- this is the only way we can get feedback.
+This is very important to us: because - unlike bands did do live gigs - this is the only way we can get feedback.
 And so thanks again and do keep the comments coming!

 York UK, November 2013